grafana/agent/docs/user/configuration/integrations/integrations-next/_index.md

   # Autoscrape interval and timeout.
   [scrape_interval: <duration> | default = <integrations.metrics.autoscrape.scrape_interval>]
   [scrape_timeout: <duration> | default = <integrations.metrics.autoscrape.scrape_timeout>]

+# An optional extra set of labels to add to metrics from the integration target.
+These
+# labels are only exposed via the integration service discovery HTTP API and
+# added when autoscrape is used.
+They will not be found directly on the metrics
+# page for an integration.
+extra_labels:
+  [ <labelname>: <labelvalue> ... ]
 ```

 The old set of common options have been removed and do not work when the revamp